Azure/azure-sdk/docs/android/implementation.md

     // example async call to a service that uses the Project Reactor APIs to log request, success, and error
-    // information out to the service logger instance public Mono<Response<ConfigurationSetting>> setSetting(ConfigurationSetting setting) {
+    // information out to the service logger instance public void setSetting(ConfigurationSetting setting) {
-        return service.setKey(serviceEndpoint, setting.key(), setting.label(), setting, getETagValue(setting.etag()), null)
+        return service.setKey(serviceEndpoint, setting.key(), setting.label(), setting, getETagValue(setting.etag()), null, new CallbackWithHeader<ConfigurationSetting>() {
-            .doOnRequest(ignoredValue -> logger.info("Setting ConfigurationSetting - {}", setting))
+            @Override
+            public void onSuccess(Response<ConfigurationSetting> response) {
-            .doOnSuccess(response -> logger.info("Set ConfigurationSetting - {}", response.value()))
+                logger.info("Set ConfigurationSetting - {}", response.value());
-            .doOnError(error -> logger.warning("Failed to set ConfigurationSetting - {}", setting, error));
             }

+            @Override
+            public void onError(Response<ConfigurationSetting> errorResponse) {
+                logger.warning("Failed to set ConfigurationSetting - {}", setting, errorResponse.getMessage());
             }
+        });
+    }
+}
 ```

 Don't create static logger instances.
 Static logger instances are shared among all client library instances running in a JVM instance.

-{% include requirement/MUST id="android-logging-levels" %} use one of the following log levels when emitting logs: `Logger.trace` (details), `Logger.info` (things happened), `Logger.warn` (might be a problem or not), and `Logger.error`.
+{% include requirement/MUST id="android-logging-levels" %} use one of the following log levels when emitting logs: `Logger.debug` (details), `Logger.info` (things happened), `Logger.warning` (might be a problem or not), and `Logger.error`.

 {% include requirement/MUST id="android-logging-errors" %} use the `Logger.error` logging level for failures that the application is unlikely to recover from (out of memory, etc.).

-{% include requirement/MUST id="android-logging-warn" %} use the `Logger.warn` logging level when a function fails to perform its intended task.
+{% include requirement/MUST id="android-logging-warn" %} use the `Logger.warning` logging level when a function fails to perform its intended task.
 This generally means that the function will raise an exception.
 Do not include occurrences of self-healing events (for example, when a request will be automatically retried).

 {% include requirement/MUST id="android-logging-info" %} use the `Logger.info` logging level when a function operates normally.

-{% include requirement/MUST id="android-logging-trace" %} use the `Logger.trace` logging level for detailed troubleshooting scenarios.
+{% include requirement/MUST id="android-logging-trace" %} use the `Logger.debug` logging level for detailed troubleshooting scenarios.
 This is primarily intended for developers or system administrators to diagnose specific failures.

 {% include requirement/MUSTNOT id="android-logging-sensitive-info" %} send sensitive information in log levels other than `Logger.trace`.
 For example, remove account keys when logging headers.

+{% include requirement/MUST id="android-logging-no-sensitive-info" %} only log headers and query parameters that are in a service-provided "allow-list" of approved headers and query parameters.
+All other headers and query parameters must have their values redacted.

-{% include requirement/MUST id="android-logging-request" %} log request line, response line, and headers, as a `Logger.info` message.
+{% include requirement/MUST id="android-logging-requests" %} log request line and headers as a `Logger.info` message.
+The log should include the following information:

+* The HTTP method.
+* The URL.
+* The query parameters (redacted if not in the allow-list).
+* The request headers (redacted if not in the allow-list).
+* An SDK provided request ID for correlation purposes.

+This happens within azure-core by default, but users can configure this through the builder `httpLogOptions` configuration setting.

 {% include requirement/MUST id="android-logging-cancellation" %} use `Logger.info` if a service call is cancelled.

 {% include requirement/MUST id="android-logging-throws" %} throw all exceptions created within the client library code through the `ClientLogger.logAndThrow()` API.

+{% include requirement/MUST id="android-logging-responses" %} log response line and headers as a `Logger.info` message.
+The format of the log should be the following:

+* The SDK provided request ID (see above).
+* The status code.
+* Any message provided with the status code.
+* The response headers (redacted if not in the allow-list).
+* The time period between the first attempt of the request and the first byte of the body.

+{% include requirement/MUST id="android-logging-cancellations" %} log an message at the `Logger.info` level if a service call is cancelled.
+The log should include:

+* The SDK provided request ID (see above).
+* The reason for the cancellation (if available).

+{% include requirement/MUST id="android-logging-exceptions" %} log exceptions thrown as a `Warning` level message.
+If the log level set to `Verbose`, append stack trace information to the message.

+{% include requirement/MUST id="android-logging-log-and-throw" %} throw all exceptions created within the client library code through the `ClientLogger.logAndThrow()` API.

 For example: